-Dr. Kiren Khan is an Assistant Professor of Psychology with research interests spanning developmental and cognitive psychology, neuroscience, and early childhood education.
+Dr. Kiren Khan is an Assistant Professor of Psychology with research interests spanning developmental and cognitive psychology, as well as early childhood education.
 Her program of research investigates the mechanisms that support narrative development in young children and utilizes this knowledge to design and test the effectiveness of novel narrative instructional strategies.
-Other related research inquiries include examining how individual differences account for different paces of learning, how cognitive and social-emotional processes support language development, language interventions for children raised in poverty, and elucidating the connections between language and literacy development.
+In addition to directing the Language and Literacy Lab at Rhodes, she also directs a summer kindergarten readiness program serving children with little to no early childhood education experience in Memphis.

 Khan, K. S., Gugiu, M. R., Justice, L. M., Bowles, R. P., Skibbe, L. E., & Piasta, S. B. (2016).
 Age-Related Progressions in Story Structure in Young Children's Narratives.
 Journal of Speech, Language, and Hearing Research, 59(6), 1395-1408.